 United States

-The Republican becomes the first sitting president to attend a high court trial
+The Republican attended the hearing, becoming the first sitting president to attend a session of the high court

 Protesters in front of the US Supreme Court against Trump's order to eliminate the right to citizenship.